Why do I receive spam?

 - Never click on any links or attachments: this is the simplest and most effective way to handle junk emails.

 - Never reply to a spam message as this lets the sender know it is an active account.

 - Never forward a spam message.

-- If you receive e‑mail attachments or links from a KNOWN SOURCE that you aren’t expecting or the content seems unusual, consider contacting the sender and asking them to verify that they actually sent the attachments or links before you open them.
-You could also check the header as above.
+- If you receive e‑mail attachments or links from a KNOWN SOURCE that you aren’t expecting, consider contacting the sender by telephone and asking them to verify that they actually sent the attachments or links before you open them.

 What else can the company do to minimise the risk?

 Establish and enforce clear information security policies in order to make staff aware, educate staff to recognise security risks and follow the guidelines set out to protect them and your company.

 Have internal security processes for payment requests whereby they are verified with a phone call.